shivansh2006/Streamer/README.md

 ## 🎮 Servers

-The platform uses 4 reliable embed servers for optimal streaming quality.
+The platform can uses reliable embed servers for optimal streaming quality.
+IYKYK 😉😜

 ## 🛠️ Available Scripts